 Generally lessons are conducted unless there is heavy rain or lightening.
-It is generally suggested that you touch base with your instructor the night before your appointment if the weather looks bad.
+It is suggested that you touch base with your instructor the day before your appointment if the weather looks bad.
 If it just looks like a light rain or shower bring your rain gear.

 What is best form of payment?